5 Housing Options for a Comfortable Retirement

 You may be digging the smaller house option, but are uninterested in taking on another mortgage.
 Maybe it’s because you’re downsizing later in life, or you have other dreams to finance.
 Regardless, you can move into an even smaller home option that can be purchased or rented.
 Enter the townhouse.
 A townhouse gives you a bit more privacy and space compared to an apartment, but it still offers some nearby neighbors.
 Nearby meaning you share a wall, similar to apartment living.
-Unlike apartment living, though, you can “own” a little yard for yourself or family.
+Unlike apartment living, though, you can “own” a little yard for yourself or your family.
 One that isn’t shared with a hundred people.

 But before we get too far ahead, let’s not forget how affordable townhouse financing can be.
 Townhomes tend to sell for much less than detached single-family homes.
 The median price for a townhouse was $198,000 in September 2016, about 12 percent less than detached single-family homes.